The goal of disciplined piano practice is not to master the piano.

 But it’s more like a skill gap.

 Your Christian life is a skill.
-And spiritual disciplines are how you get better at it.
+And discipline is how you get better at it.

 Practices like daily Bible reading, daily prayer, fasting, giving, worship, and service form us in the way of Christ.
 Repeating them produces ability in daily Christian living: growth in our love for God, expansion of our capacity to love others, more instinctive, reflexive obedience in daily life.
 And when our prowess of obedience is trained to a taut kind of musical dexterity, the gap between clumsy, atonal sin and skillful, mellifluous holiness gets smaller.
 More and more of the beauty of holiness flows out into the world, and more and more of the joy of obedience flows into our souls.
 That joy is what we’re after.
 It’s what we were made to experience.